The definitions provided in this section apply to the terms used in this chapter.

 "Water quality standards" for Minnesota surface waters are found in Minnesota Rules, chapters 7050 and 7052.

-"Watershed restoration and protection strategy" or "WRAPS" means a document summarizing scientific studies of a major watershed no larger than a hydrologic unit code 8 including the physical, chemical, and biological assessment of the water quality of the watershed; identification of impairments and water bodies in need of protection; identification of biotic stressors and sources of pollution, both point and nonpoint; TMDLs for the impairments; and an implementation table containing strategies and actions designed to achieve and maintain water quality standards and goals.
+"Watershed restoration and protection strategy" or "WRAPS" means a document summarizing scientific studies of a major watershed at approximately a hydrologic unit code 8 scale with strategies designed to achieve and maintain water quality standards and goals.